frconor-ebook/meditations/_posts/2025-11-19-christ-the-king.md

 Immediately, He says, "In truth, I say to you, today you will be with me in Paradise" (Luke 23:43).

 The King talks in short periods of time.
-He doesn\'t say, Wait till the vision 2030 is fulfilled, or, \...till all the millennium goals have taken place.
+He doesn\'t say, Wait till the vision 2030 is fulfilled, or till all the millennium goals have taken place.
 Christ speaks in terms of hours, in terms of days.

 With these words, Our Lord from the throne of the Cross receives every man with infinite mercy.
 St. Ambrose comments, "This is a beautiful example of conversion to which one should aspire: forgiveness is quickly offered to the thief and grace is more abundant than the request, because Our Lord always gives more than what is asked for.
-Life is being with Christ because where Christ is, there is the Kingdom."
+Life is being with Christ because where Christ is, there is the Kingdom" (Ambrose, *Exposition of the Gospel according to Luke*).

 If on some occasion you go to, or you see a picture of, St. Peter\'s Square in Rome, you may see the big obelisk, the big stone monument that stands in the center of the square.
 It\'s a single block of marble, almost 100 feet high and weighing about 330 tons.
 It\'s an ancient Egyptian obelisk but it has quite a history.